 This is a core area and we plan to focus on it more in the future.
-The exam may have a 20-mark question on IT (Section B) or it could be covered as part of a question in Section A, as in Question 1 from the December 2010 paper.
+The exam may have IT examined with a 25-mark question (Section B) as in Question 3 from the December 2013 paper, or it could be covered as part of a question in Section A, from the June 2011 paper.

 Yes, but it's the application of both F5 and P5 models that is most important.

 The topic of strategic pricing is not examined in P5 as it is in P3.
 However, there are obvious price implications related to many questions on performance management and candidates would be expected to comment on these.